dknight/whoopee/2024-04-25 stylua-opinionated-code-formatter-for-lua.md

 # StyLua is an optimized code formatter for Lua

+## Update 2024-11-17

+In stylua version 2.0 following changes:

+- Config file `stylua.toml` has been renamed to `.stylua.tomp`
+  (prefixed with dot).

 ## Setup

 I have discovered an amazing tool called StyLua for Lua's code formatting.